 The new green season from late spring to early summer is the busy breeding season for Japanese crows.
-During the breeding season, crows are so nervous around humans that they sometimes have aggressive behaviours to protect their nestlings, such as attacking passers-by.
+During the breeding season, crows are so nervous around humans that they sometimes have aggressive behaviors to protect their nestlings, such as attacking passers-by.
 The crows in the city often nest at places near people live, in a tree of a garden or street, so we may need to know how to avoid trouble with them.

 - Crows (Karasu) in Tokyo

 - Things to keep in mind during the crow breeding season